Dechrissen/pokemon-rulesets/ruleset-1.md

 19 | No dungeon heal stations | You may not use beds or healing stations in dungeons, e.g. in Silph Co.
 20 | No stealing items | You may not steal items from wild Pokémon via moves like Thief.

-### Background & philosophy
+### Background and philosophy
 I have been developing challenge rulesets like this for a while without actually trying them in-game.
-I've lways wanted a more difficult version of the game I love (the Gen 1-4 games, mostly).
+I've always wanted a more difficult version of the game I love (the Gen 1-4 games, mostly).
 I don't like a lot of decisions made in other rulesets, like "Nuzlocke" and "Ironmon".
 So I decided to organize this particular ruleset into a nice markdown document, so I can share it with others.

 The philosophy of this ruleset is **difficulty increase constrained by the realism of the Pokémon world**, i.e. it's meant to be a more challenging version of the vanilla game, without changing things that violate the "laws" of the Pokémon universe (as I see them).
 It's also not meant to be impossibly difficult.

 For example, I do not believe randomization (of encountered Pokémon) is necessarily a violation of these laws rather than a simple habitat swap; but **to randomize stats, abilities, and movesets inherent to different species of Pokémon is a violation of some natural phenomena in the Pokémon universe** (the ones which make Pokémon "actual" Pokémon, and not some fan-made abomination).

 Randomizing the species of Pokémon you encounter in the wild and from trainers can be a nice change.
 It lets you see and battle against Pokémon you traditionally wouldn't get much exposure to in a vanilla playthrough.
 But I think changing the you see in certain environments in the region is enough; you don't *need* to change properties inherent to them.